-New and Amended Standards Not Yet Adopted
+New and Amendments Standards Not Yet Adopted

-A number of new and amended standards are effective for annual periods beginning after January 1, 2023 and have not been applied in preparing the interim consolidated financial statements.
+A number of new and amendments to standards are effective for annual periods beginning after January 1, 2023 and have not been applied in preparing the interim consolidated financial statements.
 None of these are expected to have a significant effect on the interim consolidated financial statements.